andrewjradcliffe/OptimizationTestFunctions.jl/README.md

 ```

 ## Future work
-Implement rest of functions from Jamil et al.
+Implement rest of functions from Jamil and Yang.

 ## References
 - Molga, Marcin, and Czesław Smutnicki.
 "Test functions for optimization needs."
 Test functions for optimization needs 101 (2005): 48.